 Ibrahim joined Teruel Airport in eastern Spain in 2012.
 With a single, long runway, ramp space and a small terminal, Teruel isn’t your average airport.
 Home to a grid pattern of taxiways, it’s designed for long-term aircraft storage.
 Most people would never know this is home to the largest aircraft storage area in Europe.

-While COVID-19 has had a significant impact on global aviation operations, Ibrahim reveals that he is starting to see signs of recovery.
+While COVID-19 has had a significant impact on global aviation operations, Ibrahim reveals that he is now seeing signs of recovery.

 “In the initial phase of the pandemic around 95% of aircraft were grounded, but that figure is slowly decreasing as operations start to rebound.”

-As an industrial aeronautical hub, Teruel Airport was at 75% of its capacity in May.
-Among the aircraft parked up at the airport there are 100 wide-body aircraft.
+Among the aircraft parked up at the airport during its busiest period were 100 wide-body aircraft.

 Air bp has continued providing fuel and services throughout the pandemic.